a group of students sit outside

 Tolerance, inclusion, curiosity, and openness are essential to advancing human understanding and, thus, essential to the intellectual and academic mission of the College of Arts and Sciences.

-Academic excellence and innovation can only come from embracing and engaging in perspectives from a diversity of cultures, languages, and knowledge systems.
+Academic excellence and innovation can only come from embracing and engaging in perspectives from a variety of cultures, languages, and knowledge systems.
 Recognizing that there can be no meaningful learning without challenge and difference, we are committed to doing the important work necessary to advance inclusion and equity in all classrooms, labs, and learning spaces.

 Our Commitment to Equity

 All our faculty and staff have a responsibility to challenge themselves every day to create an environment that is fair, equitable, inclusive, and respectful as we help students reach their academic and personal goals.
-We believe listening to each other, interrogating our own assumptions and biases, and striving to make sure all voices are included all are vital to our collective success.
+We believe listening to each other, interrogating our own assumptions and biases, and striving to make sure all voices are included are vital to our collective success.

 The leadership of the College of Arts and Sciences is located in Tykeson Hall in the heart of campus, a fitting place for the liberal arts hub of the university.
 Our team is committed to persistent, proactive, and continuous efforts to make our campus equitable and inclusive for all.
-Entering Tykeson through the north entrance, you can see an inscription from W.E.B.
-Du Bois, the legendary US civil rights activist and scholar: “Education must not simply teach work, it must teach life.”
-At our College, we are committed to fulfilling Du Bois’s faith in education.
-Academic lessons must teach us lessons for life by helping us understand our world, our science, our history, our cultures, and each other.

 Resources for Students, Faculty, and Staff